zenstackhq/zenstack-docs/blog/typesafe-query/index.md

 **<p style={{textAlign: 'center'}}>Fail fast, Fail often</p>**

-## Can I implement it myself using tRPC?
+## Can I Implement It Myself Using tRPC?

 Unfortunately, no. While you can make it work locally, the dynamicity of the return type is lost when exposed to tRPC due to its implementation details.
 If you are interested in more technical details about this, you can check out the post below: